Downloading, Visualizing and Preprocessing Sentinel-2 Data in SNAP

 • Transfer the selected pins to other products

 After pins are created, reopen the Spectrum View popup.
 The previously inactive icons associated with pins are now accessible.
 The first icon allows you to select and view a specific pin's spectrum, then compare it to other pixels by hovering or moving the cursor and noting the variation in visually similar pixels or visually distinct/exclusive pixels.
-The second icon graphs all pins' spectrums which also allows for separation and other landcover type analyses (figure 8).
+The second icon graphs all pins' spectrums which also allows for separation and other landcover type analyses.

 Note: deselect one icon before attempting to select another.
 The Spectrum Manager does not intuitively do this.